Weekly Operational Meetings

 5 to 10 minutes on each bullet:

 • Recognize Job Well Done - List positive comments that mention team members by name.
-This creates a nice vibe for the meeting and something everyone will be waiting for next week
+This creates a friendly vibe for the meeting and something everyone will be waiting for next week

-• Look at the weekly development of Experience, how has Happiness changed, where have the biggest changes occurred and how is this team/service doing compared to others
+• Look at the weekly development of Experience, how has Happiness changed, where the biggest changes occurred, and how is this team/service doing compared to others

 • List any actions for the coming days, like following up on some bad experiences end-users have had or ongoing improvement initiatives

-Material can be presented in a Powerpoint Presentation, but if possible use the real-time ITXM platform to save time and unnecessary work before the meeting.
-This will also encourage others to use the tool as they see how quick and easy it is to use.
+Material can be presented in a Powerpoint Presentation, but, if possible, use the real-time ITXM platform to save time and unnecessary work before the meeting.
+This will also encourage others to use the tool as they see how quick and easy it is.

 How to use HappySignals to save time every week?